 Great balance of usability and space-saving design

 So what did our family choose?
-We have a full set of the Hydaway silicone water bottles being delivered today from Amazon!
+We bought a full set of the Hydaway silicone water bottles!
 I chose the lovely Chili color for myself.
+They’re the best collapsible water bottles for us thanks to the easy “drinkability” factor.

 Best travel bottles that don’t collapse